Effective date: 15 November 2022

 |Cloudfront (Amazon Web Services, Inc.)||CDN||Global|

-Depending on the geographic location of a Customer or their Authorized Users, and the nature of the Services provided, Slack may also engage one or more of its Affiliates as Subprocessors to deliver some or all of the Services provided to a Customer.
+Depending on the geographic location of a Customer or their Authorised Users, and the nature of the Services provided, Slack may also engage one or more of its affiliates as sub-processors to deliver some or all of the Services provided to a Customer.

-As our business grows and evolves, the Subprocessors we engage may also change.
-We will endeavor to provide the owner of Customer’s account with notice of any new Subprocessors to the extent required under the Agreement, along with posting such updates here.
+As our business grows and evolves, the sub-processors that we engage may also change.
+We will endeavour to provide the owner of the Customer’s account with notice of any new sub-processors to the extent required under the Agreement, along with posting such updates here.
 Please check back frequently for updates.